PrioritySoftware/PrioritySoftware.github.io/_sdk/Creating-Charts.md

 against the linked table (this is similar to passing a linked table to a report).

-When the procedure is run by Direct Activation, you can define a specific task as "selected", by passing the task identifier in question to the **GANTT** program.
+When the procedure is run as an Action, you can define a specific task as "selected", by passing the task identifier in question to the **GANTT** program.
 In such a case, the chart opens with the specified task displayed.
 It is recommended to define a distinct and